shearichard/sqlalchemy-sandbox/README.md

 # sqlalchemy-sandbox

-This project is used to experiment with [sqlalchemy](https://sqlalchemy.org)
+This project is used to experiment with the [sqlalchemy](https://sqlalchemy.org) ORM.

+At least initially it's based around the [SQLAlchemy 1.4 tutorial](https://docs.sqlalchemy.org/en/14/tutorial/engine.html).

 ## virtual environment